Ghostie-glitch/cyclic-voltammetry-Data-analysis-data-viz/README.md

 1)   takes your giant CSV file containing 100+ CV ( or however many  you have ) and splits it into smaller CSV where it will then analyze all your data in the smaller files then it will take the E(RHE) column and Current density column of all 100 files, and put them into one excel spreadsheet.
 You can then drag and drop that file into the origin to plot your data.

-2)  If your lab has no RHE, do not fret because this code will convert the potential vs whatever reference electrode you have to 'Potential vs RHE' and convert your current into current density ( Geometric surface area).
+2)  If your lab has no RHE, do not fret.
+This code will convert the potential vs whatever reference electrode you have to 'Potential vs RHE' and convert your current into current density ( Geometric surface area).
 For example, if you have an Ag/AgCl reference electrode, convert the reference electrode's potential to the normal hydrogen electrode (NHE), and the code will do the rest.

 How to use the code: